oak-security/cosmwasm-security-dojo/challenges/05-addressing/README.md

 This fifth challenge will depict a common bug that could have critical consequences, this challenge is about...

-**Wait:exclamation: Don't you want to try solving it first?** :sunglasses:
+**Wait :exclamation: Don't you want to try solving it first?** :sunglasses:

 Try finding the security vulnerability in the contract in `./src`.